bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 where in each step the potential is calculated from the electronic density and then this is used to construct a new electron density by solving the KS equations (this density is then used in the next SCF step).
 The SCF converges when the required tolarence for self-consistency is met.
-This will correspond to ground state energy minimum.
-As this calculation is self-consistent it will depend highly on the starting electronic density, a good starting density will allow the calculation to converge faster.
+The electronic state found at the end of a converged SCF calculation represents the best prediction of the employed method for the electronic ground state energy minimum.
+As this calculation is self-consistent, its convergence properties will highly depend on the starting electronic density.
+Therefore, a good starting electronic density will allow the calculation to converge faster.
 If the SCF has not converged after it has exceeded the maximum number of steps (set by MAX_SCF) the SCF calculation will terminate and print the warning message: "SCF has not converged".
-Information on how to overcome the SCF not converging can be found in section x.
+Information on how to overcome the issue of a non-converging SCF calculation can be found in section x.

 The SCF calculation involves inner and outer loops.
 If the inner SCF loop does not converge in the desired number of steps (set in MAX_SCF) then the inner loop will exit in order to